hpca2021/Refraser-awareScheduling/README.md

-# For HPCA2021 Review
+# For USENIX ATC 2021 Review

-Refraser-aware Scheduling tool
+SoftRefresh Scheduling tool

 ## Introduction
-* This is a prediction tool to generate the scheduling table for HPCA2021 paper 406.
+* This is a prediction tool to generate the scheduling table for USENIX ATC 2021 paper 13.
 * This tools will generate a table consists of: the priority and the number of concurrent processes.
 * The scheduling table will be read by the OS to adaptively change the priority of Deep Learning Application.
-* The overall purpose is to guarantee that Deep Learning Application scheduling does not exceed the safe time-threshold.
+* The overall purpose is to guarantee that Application scheduling does not exceed the marginal safe time-threshold.
 * The priority number will be viewed as nice numbers in Linux, within the range of [-20:19].
 Lower number means higher priority. ([Ref](https://www.kernel.org/doc/html/latest/scheduler/sched-nice-design.html))